n41ilexz/HeartTrack/README.md

-# HeartTrack (HTK) – Real-Time Cardiovascular Monitoring Device
+# HeartTrack (HTK) – Real Time Cardiovascular Monitoring Device

 ## Description
 **HeartTrack (HTK)** is an innovative device designed for real-time cardiovascular health monitoring.
 The project integrates the **AD8232 ECG sensor** to detect the heart's electrical activity and the **MAX30102 Pulse Oximeter** to measure blood oxygen levels (SpO₂).
 The device provides comprehensive analysis of heart rhythm and oxygenation, identifying anomalies such as arrhythmias, tachycardia, bradycardia, or early signs of myocardial infarction.